jpoffline/cushon/README.md

 The `fund`, `customer`, and `deposit` model instances are stored in a SQL database (rather than NoSQL) - the models lend themselves naturally to being tabular.
 Will also allow for simple update and cross-model queries.

 The overall architecture separates out implementation from usage where practical in such a simple example application.
 This allows for dependency injection, which significantly improves testability and enhances maintanance/extensibility.

+Interfaces are used - so that each service can define the interface of dependencies, and the application can give a service that implements the interface.

+Automated tests for some of the HTTP endpoints, and for the deposit service are provided - this has the business logic and so deserves good tests.

 ## Usage